coagulant/redmine-alerts/README.rst

 Configure settings (see below).

 Add custom boolean field to issues.
-It's needed to track sent emails.
+It's required to track sent emails.

 Add to cron::